kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ## Motivation

 As of now, a service can be delegated to a custom Service-Proxy/Gateway if the label `service.kubernetes.io/service-proxy-name` is set.
-Introduced in [KEP-2447](https://github.com/kubernetes/enhancements/issues/2447), this allows custom Service-Proxies/Gateways to implement services in different ways to address different purpose / use-cases.
+Introduced in [KEP-2447](https://github.com/kubernetes/enhancements/issues/2447), this allows custom Service-Proxies/Gateways to implement services in different ways to address different purposes / use-cases.
 However, the EndpointSlices attached to this service will still be reconciled in the same way as any other service.
-Addressing more purpose / use-cases, for example, different pod IP addresses, is therefore not natively possible.
+Addressing more purposes / use-cases, for example, different pod IP addresses, is therefore not natively possible.

-Delegating EndpointSlice control would allow custom controllers to define their own criterias for pod availability, selecting different pod IPs than the pod.status.PodIPs and more.
-As reference implementation, and since [KEP-3685](https://github.com/kubernetes/enhancements/issues/3685), the reconciler logic used by Kubernetes can be reused by custom EndpointSlice controllers.
+Delegating EndpointSlice control would allow custom controllers to define their own criteria for pod availability, selecting different pod IPs than the pod.status.PodIPs and more.
+As a reference implementation, and since [KEP-3685](https://github.com/kubernetes/enhancements/issues/3685), the reconciler logic used by Kubernetes can be reused by custom EndpointSlice controllers.

 Providing a generic EndpointSlice Reconciler module would allow users to reuse the same code as the Kubernetes EndpointSlice Controller, thus ensuring consistency and reducing the effort needed to implement custom reconciliation logic.
 As highlighted in this [comment](https://github.com/kubernetes/kubernetes/pull/118953#discussion_r1245970845), the EndpointSlice Mirroring Controller would also benefit from these changes since the generic EndpointSlice Reconciler could be used from the EndpointSlice Mirroring Controller.